idaholab/moose/modules/chemical_reactions/doc/content/syntax/ChemicalComposition/index.md

 Parameter `initial_values' can be used for initialization of the variables specified in the vector `elements`  of the block `[GlobalParams]`.
-The iniitalization file is expected to be in comma-separated value(csv) format as shown in [chemact:inifile].
+The initialization file is expected to be in comma-separated value(csv) format as shown in [chemact:inifile].
 The first line of the file is ignored.

 !listing id=chemact:inifile caption=Initialization of chemical elements variables from a file. element,initial condition